sparkfun/SparkFun_Buck_Regulator_AP3429A/docs/hardware_assembly.md

 </figure>

-## :material-soldering-iron:&nbsp;Battery 2-Pin JST
+## Battery Power
-Unlike our previous buck converter breakouts, the output voltage for these AP3429A buck converters is low enough to be powered by batteries.
+Unlike our previous buck converter breakouts, the output voltage for these AP3429A buck converters is low enough to be supplied by batteries.
 Users can connect batteries directly to the board, utilizing the screw terminals or PTH pins.
-Another option, is to solder on a [2-pin JST right-angle connector](https://www.sparkfun.com/products/9749).

-!!! tip
+### :material-soldering-iron:&nbsp;2-Pin JST Connector
+Another option is to solder on a [2-pin JST right-angle connector](https://www.sparkfun.com/products/9749).
 Make sure to note the polarity of the connections to the JST connector before attaching it to the board.

 <figure markdown>
 [![](../img/hookup_guide/assembly-jst.jpg){ width="200" }](../img/hookup_guide/assembly-jst.jpg "Click to enlarge")